How to Install Puppet 8 Server on Rocky Linux and AlmaLinux 9 (Step-by-Step)

 sudo firewall-cmd --reload

-8. Add Puppet Binary folder to $PATH
+8. Add Puppet binaries to PATH

 echo 'export PATH=$PATH:/opt/puppetlabs/bin' | tee -a ~/.bashrc